Chuan Leekpai: Corruption

 Chuan stepped down as the Leader of Democrat Party in 2003.

 Personal life

 Chuan Leekpai has one son, Surabot Leekpai, with Pakdiporn Sujaritkul, his common-law wife.
 His mother tongue is Southern Thai, but his proficiency in Central Thai is native level.
-He was able to speak well in English.
+He is able to speak English well.

+Although Mr Chuan is known for his honesty and humble lifestyle, the same cannot be said about his son, who is known to be rather extravagant.
+Recently, in 2023, his eldest son came under investigation for crypto fraud of over 15 million THB.